-As noted previously, Carnegie Mellon is an important contributor to the continued evolution of Pittsburgh to an information and technology based economy.
+As noted previously, Carnegie Mellon is an important contributor to the continued evolution of Pittsburgh into an information and technology based economy.
 As a result, the university often is a partner in new development throughout the City and the region.
-And while such developments are not part of the main campus EMI district, and thus not included in the 10 year development sites, it is important such sites retain programmatic and design connections to campus and are important to consider in regards to campus planning and to neighborhood impacts.
+While such developments are not part of the main campus EMI district, and thus not included in the 10 year development sites, it is important that such sites retain programmatic and design connections to campus and are considered in regards to campus planning and to neighborhood impacts.